brianberns/ConUom/README.md

 # ConUom
-ConUom allows you to define units of measure and then convert between them in C# or F#.
+ConUom is a .NET Core library that allows you to define units of measure and then convert between them in C# or F#.
 ## C# example
 Let's start by defining the meter as a base unit of length:
 ```csharp